Jonnyauk/Wonderflux/README.md

 for more complex configurations.

-If you have not worked with theme frameworks, parent themes or get_template_part() before - welcome to the future of WordPress theme development... and this barely scratches the surface of what Wonderflux can do for you!
+If you have not worked with theme frameworks, parent themes or `get_template_part()` before - welcome to the future of WordPress theme development... and this barely scratches the surface of what Wonderflux can do for you!

 **Any file that has '-content' in the name is a template part:**
-* header-content-php
+* `header-content-php`
-* loop-content.php (used to display main content)
+* `loop-content.php` (used to display main content)
-* sidebar-content.php
+* `sidebar-content.php`
-* footer-content.php
+* `footer-content.php`

 ### Extend template parts with location awareness

 Wonderflux extends the principle of *template parts* by adding *location awareness*.
-This automatically adds the ability to use files such as header-content-category.php which will override header-content.php when viewing a category archive.
+This automatically adds the ability to use files such as header-content-category.php which will override `header-content.php` when viewing a category archive.

 **Location awareness works automatically** - if the file exists it gets used, otherwise it falls back to using the default file (the last listed).
 You will see the files shown below in the order, or *cascade* of files that will be used in given locations.
-We are using template part loop-content.php as an example template part, but this will work with any main template part, or indeed your own files if you use the wfx_get_template_part() function.
+We are using template part `loop-content.php` as an example template part, but this will work with any main template part, or indeed your own files if you use the `wfx_get_template_part()` function.

-New to Wonderflux v2.1 and above is expansion of loop-content-archive.php template part, this is now used as a fallback when viewing category, tag, taxonomy, date or other archive views for a consistent archive experience.
+New to Wonderflux v2.1 and above is expansion of `loop-content-archive.php` template part, this is now used as a fallback when viewing category, tag, taxonomy, date or other archive views for a consistent archive experience.

 Also new to Wonderflux 2.1 and above is basic non-desktop/mobile/tablet detection.
-Create unique non-desktop optimised screen alternative template parts by creating an additional file with '-mobile' appended, like: loop-content-single-mobile.php which will be used instead on non-desktop devices.
+Create unique non-desktop optimised screen alternative template parts by creating an additional file with '-mobile' appended, like: `loop-content-single-mobile.php` which will be used instead on non-desktop devices.

 * **SINGLE POST (INCLUDING CUSTOM POST TYPES)**
   *NOTE: Normal 'post' post type uses loop-content-single.php NOT loop-content-single-post.php*
-  1. loop-content-single-{POST-TYPE-SLUG}.php
+  1. loop-content-single-your-post-type-slug.php
   2. loop-content-single.php
   3. loop-content.php

 * **CATEGORY ARCHIVE**
-  1. loop-content-category-{CATEGORY-SLUG}.php
+  1. loop-content-category-your-category-slug.php
   2. loop-content-category.php
   3. loop-content-archive.php (common archive template)
   4. loop-content.php

 * **TAXONOMY ARCHIVE**
-  1. loop-content-taxonomy-{taxonomy-name}-{taxonomy-term}.php
+  1. loop-content-taxonomy-your-taxonomy-name-your-taxonomy-term.php
-  2. loop-content-taxonomy-{taxonomy-name}.php
+  2. loop-content-taxonomy-your-taxonomy-name.php
   3. loop-content-taxonomy.php
   4. loop-content-archive.php (common archive template)
   5. loop-content.php

 * **TAG ARCHIVE**
-  1. loop-content-tag-{tag-slug}.php
+  1. loop-content-tag-your-tag-slug.php
   2. loop-content-tag.php
   3. loop-content-archive.php (common archive template)
   4. loop-content.php

 * **DATE ARCHIVE**
   *NOTE: 4 digit year, 2 digit month with leading zero if less than 10*
-  1. loop-content-date-{YEAR}-{MONTH}.php (4 digit year, 2 digit month with leading zero if less than 10).
+  1. loop-content-date-your-year-your-month.php (4 digit year, 2 digit month with leading zero if less than 10).
-  2. loop-content-date-{YEAR}.php (4 digit year)
+  2. loop-content-date-your-year.php (4 digit year)
   3. loop-content-date.php
   4. loop-content-archive.php (common archive template)
   5. loop-content.php

 * **POST ARCHIVE**
   *NOTE: especially useful for custom post type archives - introduced in v2.0!*
-	1. loop-content-archive-{post-type-slug}.php
+	1. loop-content-archive-your-post-type-slug.php
 	2. loop-content-archive.php (common archive template)
 	3. loop-content.php